agonzalezro/docker-pligg/README.md

 **Last Pligg version tested: 2.0.2**

-Pligg is an open source CMS that powers news and and user feedback websites.
+Pligg is an open source CMS that powers news and user feedback websites.

 Running it
 ----------